networktocode/network-importer/docs/getting_started.md

 To be able to connect to the device the following information needs to be defined in NetBox:
 - Primary ip address (or valid fqdn)
-- Platform (must be a valid netmiko driver or have a valid napalm driver defined)
+- Platform (must be a valid Netmiko driver or have a valid napalm driver defined)

 > Connecting to the device is not mandatory but some features depends on it: configuration update, mostly cabling and potentially vlan update.